 - How to Edit Azure Portal Dashboard

-- How to clone Azure Portal Dashboard
+- How to clone the Azure Portal Dashboard

 - How to Publish and share a dashboard in Azure Portal

-- How to delete Azure Portal Dashboard
+- How to delete the Azure Dashboard

 - Azure dashboard pricing